 - Small patio garden with furniture & BBQ

 - Sorry, no smoking

 - Pubs & shops 3 mins walk.

 Pickering 6 miles; Helmsley 5 miles.

 The attractive old market town of Kirkbymoorside lies on the edge of the North York Moors National Park, in between the towns of Helmsley and Pickering.
 It is a charming place, full of Yorkshire character, and is the centre for the local farms and villages.
 Visitors will find a variety of shops from tea rooms, pubs and restaurants to antique shops, while there is a market day on Wednesday.
 The excellent walking and magnificent scenery of the National Park are close by, as are the picturesque villages of Hutton-le-Hole and Lastingham.
 Pickering is the base of the North York Moors Steam Railway - a ‘must do’ day out for all visitors to the area.
-York, Whitby and the Yorkshire Coast are within easy driving distance.
+Castle Howard, York, Whitby and the Yorkshire Coast are within easy driving distance.